-This bulletin features the latest production outlook for the major producers in the southern hemisphere and some isolated northern hemisphere countries where crop development is sufficiently advanced..
-Focusing on the months of October 2018 to January 2019, chapters cover global, national, and regional-level agroclimatic conditions and the condition of crops that were growing or harvested during this time.
+May 2019 CropWatch Bulletin is based mainly on current remote sensing inputs in addition to detailed and spatially accurate reference data about crops and their management.
+Focusing on the months of January to April 2019, chapters cover global, national, and regional level agroclimatic conditions and the condition of crops that were growing during this time.
 For China, the bulletin presents crop conditions for each of seven key agro-ecological zones.
-The focus section reports on recent disaster events with an impact on agriculture, the possibility of an El Niño event.
+The focus section reports on the first estimate by CropWatch for maize, rice, wheat and soybeans production in 2019, recent disaster events with an impact on agriculture, Mozambique floods, and the possibility of an El Niño event

 February 2014 CropWatch bulletin (Vol. 14, No. 1)